-After retiring from 25 years as artist-in-residence at northern New Mexico schools, Camilla Trujillo, in the interest of preserving the memory of the old Española (pre-Walmart), spent a year interviewing families, collecting historical photos and writing a series of essays.
+After retiring from 25 years as artist-in-residence at northern New Mexico schools, Camilla Trujillo spent a year interviewing families, collecting historical photos and writing a series of essays.
 The result is a 128-page photographic journal of the Española Valley.
-Most of the photos have never been published before.

-The Española book is available at Hastings in Santa Fe, the Santa Fe Farmers’ Market and the Palace of the Governors museum bookstore.
-In the Española area, it may be found at the Chimayó Trading Post, Cook’s Hardware and the Galeria Santa Cruz.
-It may also be ordered online: www.arcadiapublishing.com/9780738579672/Espanola
+The book is available at Hastings in Santa Fe, the Santa Fe Farmers’ Market and the Palace of the Governors museum bookstore.
+In the Española area, it may be found at the Chimayó Trading Post, Cook’s Hardware and the Galería Santa Cruz.
+It may also be ordered online: http://www.arcadiapublishing.com/9780738579672/Espanola